vcanadi/godot-lang/readme.md

 Haskell types with `ToDC` instances are collected and a script is generated with godot classes (or enums) that correspond to the Haskell types.
 #### Generate script
 ```
-toGDScriptExtra "."
-(Proxy @AllToDCInsts))
+toGDScriptExtra "gd-autogen" (Proxy @AllToDCInsts))
 ```
-generates script `"common.gd"` in `"."` directory. `AllToDCInsts` is automatically generated type-level list of all types in scope with ToDC instance.
+generates script `"common.gd"` in `"gd-autogen"` directory. `AllToDCInsts` is automatically generated type-level list of all types in scope with ToDC instance.
 Execute from shell with `runhaskell -isrc src/Godot/Lang/Example/TH.hs`

 #### From ghci